 Dayspring Center Emergency Shelter

-Dayspring Center operates 24-hours-a-day, seven-days-a-week.
+Dayspring Center operates 24-hours-a-day, 7-days-a-week.
 Families seeking assistance at our emergency shelter are typically at a crisis stage, and require the compassionate care and support of our case management team.
 While the bare necessities of food, clothing and shelter are of critical importance to Dayspring residents, we realize we have to do more to break the cycle of homelessness.
 At Dayspring, we provide families devastated by homelessness the tools and resources they need to become an independent family again.
 With this goal in mind, Dayspring’s experienced case managers work with each family to develop a plan to help them address the underlying issues of their homelessness.
 When families are stabilized and ready to leave the emergency shelter facility, our services continue through the Follow-up Case Management program.

 Follow-up Case Management